hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 Open two sessions, one to `192.168.0.1` and one to `192.168.0.1:2233`

-Before run any command on second connection, on the first one tail the `/var/log/messages` file (it necessary later to see the current status)
+Before run any command on second connection, on the first one tail the `/var/log/messages` file (it's necessary later to see the current status)

 ```sh
 Cortina> enable